·

 content of the phishing emails.
 Our solution is hardware based

-and for this purpose, we will implement some basic theories such
+are trying to implement some basic theories such

 as Simulated Annealing, Bayesian Learning, and Associative Rule